Does the Thundershirt really work?

 Whenever these symptoms begin to happen, I immediately put her in her kennel in my basement and turn a fan onto its highest setting in order to cool her down and hopefully drown out some of the “terror.”

-I have tried providing comfort verbally and physically by speaking reassuringly while petting and stroking her gently.
+- Providing comfort verbally and physically by speaking reassuringly while petting and stroking her gently.
 No luck.

-I have tried putting her into a confined space such as a bathroom.
+- Putting her into a confined space such as a bathroom.

-I have even tried an anti-anxiety drug via her vet.
+- Anti-anxiety drug via her vet.
 Again, to no avail.

 So when That Mutt offered me an opportunity to test out a product called the Thundershirt, I was thrilled.